Transfer students should apply the semester before their desired entry date, and should complete the following:

 Applicants to The Hartt School:

-Applicants to all Hartt degree programs will audition and/or interview on Hartt's scheduled audition/interview dates.
-Only graduate level conducting, music education, artist diploma, and doctoral applicants will need to submit preliminary recordings.
+Applicants to all Hartt degree programs will audition and/or interview through a recorded audition.
+Please visit our Auditions and Interviews page to learn more about audition requirements and submission instructions.
+Undergraduate music theatre and actor training applicants as well as graduate level conducting, music education, artist diploma, and doctoral applicants will need to submit preliminary recordings.

 The Hartford Art School: